DrosophilaGenomeEvolution/TrEMOLO/workflow/README.md

 It currently prepares immutable inputs and contains migrated OUTSIDER variant calling, TE detection, frequency, and TSD rules, plus INSIDER structural- variant calling, TE detection, empty-site frequency, and TSD rules.
-It also builds the final legacy-compatible `TE_INFOS.bed` call table.
+It also builds the final legacy-compatible `TE_INFOS.bed` call table and a standalone interactive Quarto report.

 When Snakemake is available, run the preparation DAG with: